pgk-labs/Forti/README.md

 It is usefull for transfering configuration between fortigate devices that you want to be in sync (example a DR site).

 FortigateMultiTool works with configuration sections.
-Inside sections folder you will find 2 interesting files. migration_sections.txt that is used for the migration function(I tried to fetch as many section as I could) and the sections.txt which is used in the print configuration section.
+Inside sections folder you will find the files needed both for migration and configuration management purposes.
 Any of them can be adjust to the needs of your fortigate device / model / version from https://fndn.fortinet.net.
 You will also see some configuration changes in the .py file that  are needed for my daily work working with the fortigates.
 Any of them can also be manipulated to meet your needs.
 It is also equipped with fully(i believe) logging so you know for every change if it is successful or not.

 Be free to adjust the python functions to get the desired results.
 If you have any interesting idea, please let me know!